 Assets have a simple impact on your cash flow.
 They are generally simply another source of cash spent.

-They become more interesting on your Profit & Loss forecast and Balance Sheet forecast!
+Assets become more interesting on your Profit & Loss forecast and Balance Sheet forecast!

 They add value whilst they are a part of your company but often that value changes over time.
 This is generally shown as an expense on your Profit & Loss.
 For example, depreciation through wear and tear.